mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] When looking at particle type and dose from simulation, look at high and low LET
 - [ ] Look at events in that region with middling L but high E, above the peak
 - [ ] Can we put CARI7a and flightaware data in the database?
+- [ ] We have very little usable L vs E data for the small sphere below 2.5 MeV, and practically all of the steps in the simulation deposit 2.5 MeV or less.
+So all the data above 2.5 MeV is useless for simulation

 ## In Progress